Network token created

 The last four digits of the network token.
 Use this value to help your user to identify their network token.

-The id of the network token requestor.
+The unique identifier of the network token requestor.

 The name of the network token requestor.